Simpson-Computer-Technologies-Research/Storm/README.md

 ![banner (1)](https://github.com/realTristan/Storm/assets/75189508/a1e16c76-e279-4a5c-a0ab-b6182fe90b34)

 ## About
-Storm is a fast and easy to use spotify follower spammer that creates a bunch of random accounts that can be customized to look legit and follow a provided user.
-This was made for EDUCATIONAL PURPOSES ONLY
+Storm is a fast and easy to use spotify follower spammer.
+It generates a number of spotify accounts that can be customized to look legit and follow a specific user.
+This project was made for EDUCATIONAL PURPOSES ONLY and should in no way be used in an abusive manner.

 ## Showcase
 ```go